Next: Non-Deterministic Scatterers

 matrices can be used, as long as the

-Euclidian norm of the vector is invariant.
+Euclidian norm of the vector

 Two bases are widely referred in the literature.
 The first one, following straight forward from the